juicedata/juicefs/docs/en/administration/monitoring.md

 ### Ⅰ. Access to real-time data

-JuiceFS outputs metrics data via a [Prometheus](https://prometheus.io)-type API.
-After the file system is mounted, the real-time monitoring data output from the client can be obtained by default address `http://localhost:9567/metrics`.
+JuiceFS outputs metrics data via a [Prometheus](https://prometheus.io)-oriented API.
+After the file system is mounted, the real-time monitoring data output from the client can be obtained from the default address `http://localhost:9567/metrics`.

 ![](../images/prometheus-client-data.jpg)